farling42/fvtt-disguise-unreachable-links/README.md

 Thus players will not realise that there is another document to which they don't have access.

 *By accessible, we mean that the player has at least LIMITED permission on that document*

+## Support

+If you like what it does, then all contributions will be gratefully received at [Kofi](https://ko-fi.com/farling) or [Paypal](https://paypal.me/farling) or if you're feeling really generous you could set up a regular contribution at [Patreon](https://www.patreon.com/amusingtime)